Tag: Fish

 Directions

-1. Sprinkle some salt over the fillets and cut the fish fillet into long diagonal strips of 2 cm / 1.5-inch wide using a long sharp knife.
+1. Sprinkle some salt over the fillets.
+Cut the fish fillet into long diagonal strips of 2 cm / 1.5-inch wide using a long sharp knife.

 IMG_9111